 ENVS 843.3: Introduction to Community Energy Development and Project Finance

-This introductory course provides basic tools to organize, assess, and monitor financial aspects of energy projects: project management, design, construction and timeline planning, financing options and regulatory requirements.
-Case studies will be used to understand the complex multi- disciplinary perspectives of energy projects while developing an individual course project.
+This introductory course provides an overview of the process and basic tools to organize, assess, and monitor energy projects with a focus on the financial aspects.
+The course covers all stages from conceptual ideas, stakeholder engagement through project management, design, construction, financial modelling, financing options, and regulatory requirements.
+Guest speakers, subject matter experts, and case studies will be used to understand the complex multi- disciplinary perspectives of energy projects

 ENVS 844.3: Community Vision and Engagement